 Gynaecological abdominal emergencies like:

 - Pelvic inflammatory diseases.

 - Ectopic pregnancy.

 Diagnostic laparotomy for above mentioned abdominal condition is performed by general surgeon since long but laparoscopic diagnostic laparoscopy has following advantages:

-o Compression bandage may be used on leg during the operation to prevent thromboembolism especially if patient is in lithotomy position.
+- Compression bandagemay be used on leg during the operation to prevent thromboembolism especially if patient is in lithotomy position.

 Recently local anaesthesia (1% lidocaine) is favored by few surgeons.
 However, the majority uses general anaesthesia.
 General endotracheal anaesthesia is used.
 Each patient is injected in the pre-induction phase with 60mg IM Contramol, IV Metronidazole or Tinidazole and with 2grs. of Cefizox IV.
 The prophylactic antibiotic is generally not indicated in diagnostic laparoscopy but in tropical country like India it is advisable to use prophylactic antibiotic

 Creation of Pneumoperitoneum.